VectorInstitute/projectpensive/README.md

 #### Diversity Filter
 Code for the diversity filter can be found under `baiso/diversity`.
-To generate subreddit embeddings, go to `basio/diversity/embeddings` and run the `subreddit2vec.ipynb` file and to generate comment embeddings, run the `sentencetransformers.ipynb` file.
+To generate subreddit embeddings, go to `basio/diversity/embeddings` and run the `subreddit2vec.ipynb` file.
+Once you have generated the `vectors.tsv` and `metadata.tsv` files and ensured that they are in the `datasets` folder, run `basio/diversity/generate-subreddit-dataframe.py`.
+To generate comment embeddings, run the `generate-comment-embeddings.py` file.

 #### Recommender Engine
 Code for the recommender engine can be found under `baiso/civility/recommender`.
 To train a recommender, run